nikitakot/nestjs-boilerplate/article/article-devto.md

 # Intro

 [NestJS](https://nestjs.com/) is a relatively new framework in the Node world.
-Inspired by Angular and built on top of Express with full TypeScript support, it provides scalable and maintainable architecture to your applications.
+Inspired by Angular and built on top of Express with full TypeScript support, it provides a scalable and maintainable architecture to your applications.
 NestJS also supports [GraphQL](https://graphql.org/) - a robust query language for APIs with a dedicated, ready to use, `@nestjs/graphql` module (in fact, the module is just a wrapper around Apollo server).

 In this tutorial we're going to build a boilerplate with all the basic features you will need to develop more complex applications.
-We will use [Prisma](https://www.prisma.io/) as a database layer since it works extremely well with GraphQL APIs, allowing you to map Prisma resolver to GraphQl API resolvers easily.
+We will use [Prisma](https://www.prisma.io/) as a database layer since it works extremely well with GraphQL APIs allowing you to map Prisma resolver to GraphQl API resolvers easily.

-By the end of this article we will create simple blog application, which will allow users to register, log-in and create posts.
+By the end of this article we will create a simple blog application, which will allow users to register, log-in and create posts.

 # Getting Started